maurotoro/awesome_chilean_context/README_EN.md

 * In 2015 the results of the PISA tests in science are highly correlated with the student's socio-economic status, when compared against other countries.
 We rank 9th for the highest distance between rich and poor students [REF](http://gpseducation.oecd.org/CountryProfile?primaryCountry=CHL&treshold=10&topic=PI).

 * In 2015 PISA tests show that Chileans schools have one the highest correlations between socio-economic status among students.
 That means that in the classroom students have basically the same socio-economic status.
 It can be also said that Chile is one of the countries with more social segretation in schools, ranking as one of the worse 3.
 [REF](http://gpseducation.oecd.org/CountryProfile?primaryCountry=CHL&treshold=10&topic=PI).

+* Chile is the only country in the world that has private ownership of it's water.
+The *water code* (Código de Aguas), impossed under dictatorship, gives to owners [...]

 ——————